Atlanta Falcons vs. New York Jets NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Over/under insights

-- Atlanta has combined with its opponents to score more than 45 points only two times this year.
+- Atlanta and its opponents have scored at least 45 points only two times this season.

-- New York's games have gone over 45 points in only one opportunity this season.
+- New York's games have gone over 45 points in just one opportunity this season.

-- The combined points per game average of the two teams, 31.3, is 13.7 points fewer than Sunday's over/under.
+- Sunday's total is 13.7 points higher than the combined 31.3 PPG average of the two teams.

-- These two squads surrender a combined 55.5 points per game, 10.5 more than this contest's over/under.
+- The 55.5 points per game these two squads have allowed to opponents this season are 10.5 more than the 45 total in this contest.

-- The Falcons and their opponents have scored an average of 48.8 points per game in 2020, 3.8 more than Sunday's total.
+- The average total in Falcons games this season is 48.8, 3.8 points more than Sunday's total of 45.

-- The 45 total in this game is 1.5 points above the 43.5 average total in Jets games this season.
+- The 45 over/under in this game is 1.5 points above the 43.5 average total in Jets games this season.

 Falcons stats and trends